staabm/staabm.github.io/_posts/2022-08-11-phpstan-non-falsy-string.md

 [Discussing the new addition on Twitter](https://twitter.com/seldaek/status/1552583227893743616) lead some interessting results.
 The double negative name `non-falsy-string` is pretty hard to reason about, so we came to the [conclusion to add a `truthy-string` alias](https://github.com/phpstan/phpstan-src/pull/1594).
-[Psalm maintainers also agreed](https://twitter.com/orklah/status/1552706224541638660) to add the alias, but I am not sure this happened already.
+[Psalm maintainers also agreed](https://twitter.com/orklah/status/1552706224541638660) to add the alias, but I am not sure if it was implemented already.

 ## Early feedback